Travel Tips

 How Much Should You Tip Room Service?

-Ask most travelers what they leave for room provider, and chances are you’ll be met with a clean stare.
+Ask most travelers what they leave for room provider, and you’ll likely be met with a clean stare.
 The fact is, most people don’t know!
 Tipping is difficult!
 And, uh, do you take place to do it?

 Room Service